-Data Scientists are defined as the analytical experts who uses the technology and social science skill to figure out the pattern and manage the data.
-These people are good with collection, enquiring and analysing the data to make a sense of the unstructured, messy data from various sources such as social media, emails, smart devices etc. along with these they should be good in working with the database, collaborating with other departments to collect data, updated with latest trends related to database, etc.
+The following article provides an outline for Who is a Data Scientist?
+Data Scientists are defined as analytical experts who uses technology and social science skill to figure out pattern and manage the data.
+These people are good with the collection, enquiring, and analyzing the data to make sense of the unstructured, messy data from various sources such as social media, emails, smart devices, etc. along with these, they should be good at working with the database, collaborating with other departments to collect data, updated with latest trends related to database, etc.

 Who is a Data Scientist?

 - You can call them a combination of mathematicians, statisticians, and computer science experts.
-They become popular because of the popularity of big data in business.
-Business is generating a tremendous amount of information in terms of unstructured data which needs different attention!
-This field is gold mine of information and trusts me, data scientists sit on this goldmine to extract useful information that no one has looked upon.
+They have become popular because of the popularity of big data in business.
+Business is generating a tremendous amount of information in terms of unstructured data, which needs different attention!
+This field is a gold mine of information, and trusts me; data scientists sit on this goldmine to extract useful information that no one has looked upon.

-- Mostly data scientists start their careers with statisticians or data analysts.
-But today there is a requirement for much more because of the enhancement in big data and Hadoop processing.
+- Most data scientists start their careers with statisticians or data analysts.
+But today, there is a requirement for much more because of the enhancement in big data and Hadoop processing.
 They are not only responsible for similar kinds of work.
-One day they might deal with the text mining project, the next day it could be a predictive model.
+One day they might deal with the text mining project; the next day, it could be a predictive model.
 Hence a data scientist needs to be skilled with varied technologies.

 Responsibility for Data Scientist